 Articles

-Hemispheres Apart Posted almost 11 years ago
+Hemispheres Apart Posted about 11 years ago

 We say farewell to the Australians after yet another close fought win against the Welsh, warmed by the memory of Quade Cooper and Israel Folau.
 Their array of skills emphasises the telling difference between the willing Northern Hemisphere teams and the largely invincible Southerners.